open-feature/go-sdk-contrib/tools/provider-tck/README.md

 | `TestInMemoryProvider` | `memprovider.InMemoryProvider` | reference adoption for a backend-less provider |
 | `TestControllableProvider` | `tck.ControllableProvider` | the only suite that exercises the configuration-change path — see below |
 | `TestMultiProvider` | `multi.Provider` wrapping one child | delegation must be transparent |

+Only `TestControllableProvider` declares `@lifecycle`, because `tck.ControllableProvider` is the only one of the three that implements `openfeature.StateHandler` and therefore the only one whose `READY` the SDK did not manufacture.
+The other two leave it undeclared and report the readiness scenario as skipped, which is what they had been passing vacuously under `@events` before the tag existed.

 `TestMultiProvider` wraps exactly one child on purpose.
 That is the interesting configuration rather than a degenerate one: the correct answer is precisely what `TestControllableProvider` already